csalmeida/ruby-fundamentals/README.md

 ['Low: 200', 'High: 800', 'Average: 600']
 ```

-There are also version with `!` at the end, `map!` and `collect!`.
+There are also versions with `!` at the end, `map!` and `collect!`.
 This is the way for Ruby to indicate a more powerful or destructive version of a method.

 In this case it works the exact same way but it replaces the contents of the existing array, modifying it instead of returning a new one.